malvinlh/Hology2024/README.md

-# Hology 2024
+# Cards of Change

-GitHub repository dedicated to the 2024 Hology competition, hosted by Brawijaya University, Indonesia.
+Cards of Change is a game created for the 2024 Hology competition, hosted by Brawijaya University, Indonesia.